 Apart from cigars and rum itself, Cuba’s most famous export is probably its cocktails, including the ubiquitous Cuba Libre.
 Spirits other than rum are also available and are generally reasonably priced in all bars and restaurants, other than those in the prime tourist areas.
 The bottles on sale in many convertible-peso shops usually work out cheaper than in Europe.

 Lager-type beer (cerveza) is plentiful in Cuba.
-The best known brands are Cristal, a smooth light lager, and Bucanero, a darker more potent variety.
-These are usually sold in cans and, less commonly, in bottles, for $2–2.50CUC.
+The best-known brands are Cristal, a smooth light lager, and Bucanero, a darker more potent variety.
+These are usually sold in cans and, less commonly, in bottles.
 Beer on draught is less common in Cuba, although you can find it in some bars, all-inclusive resorts and national-peso establishments.

-When drinking water in Cuba, it’s a good idea to stick to the bottled kind, which is readily available from all convertible-peso shops and hotels – or follow the lead of prudent locals and boil any tap water you plan to drink.
+When drinking water in Cuba, it’s a good idea to stick to the bottled kind, which is readily available from all convertible-peso shops and hotels.
+Otherwise follow the lead of prudent locals and boil any tap water you plan to drink.